Skip to content

 • Physical safeguards: Address access controls for physical files, office security, and device disposal.

-• Annual review: Require at minimum an annual evaluation of the WISP's effectiveness and update it when material changes occur.
+• Annual review: Require, at minimum, an annual evaluation of the WISP's effectiveness, with updates whenever material changes occur.

 The IRS explicitly states that a WISP should be proportionate to the size of your practice.
 A solo preparer's plan will look different from that of a 20-person CPA firm — but both must address every element above.
-Review our IRS Publication 4557 requirements 2026 breakdown for a section-by-section compliance reference.
+Review our IRS Publication 4557 requirements breakdown for a section-by-section compliance reference, and see our Pub 4557 compliance overview for how these pieces fit together.

 1